 It is very common for survivors to report experiencing a sense of guilt, usually driven by the reality that they’ve found themselves alive and perhaps even uninjured, while others were not so fortunate.
 Sadness at this loss of companions is compounded by the mounting sense of guilt.
 Whatever your survival situation, be aware that you might experience these natural feelings of guilt and don’t let them overpower you and lead you to give up the effort to survive, thus compounding the tragedy.

 As we have seen, the wide range of thoughts and emotions that you will experience in a survival situation can either be turned to your benefit or they can become the key to your downfall.
 Examples abound of true survivors who have resisted succumbing to the “dark side” and, having lived through all the terrors they faced, are now seen as courageous, self-sacrificing heroes we would wish to emulate.
-Here’s a great short video with excellent analogies on how many of us cope with stress:

 If you apply the lessons you have learned in survival training, and prepare yourself properly, you will, when the situation demands it, be able to draw from your reserve of internal fortitude and fend off the worrisome thoughts that will naturally appear and reappear.
 The following are some practical suggestions for achieving this state of psychological readiness.